germeeu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints all possible combinations of two letters, except oo script that prints a number with two decimal places script that converts a number from base 10 to base 16
+script that prints all possible combinations of two letters, except oo script that prints a number with two decimal places script that converts a number from base 10 to base 16 script that encodes and decodes text using the rot13 encryption